Ruma182/CoffeeShop-Management-System/README.md

 # CoffeeShop-Management-System
-A console-based C++ project for managing a coffee shop
+A console-based Java project for managing a coffee shop